 – Frontend: New `content-sources` API route created (with session authentication).

-- Backend: Added support for `stock_ids` to `ai_learning_service._collect_materials()`.
+– Backend: Added support for `stock_ids` in `ai_learning_service._collect_materials()`.

 Finding 1: Ghost Table `x_accounts`

-Human: "I don't think `x_accounts` is being used, though?"
+Human: “I don’t think `x_accounts` is being used though?”

 Human: “It’s a ghost.”